cj-hilder/ble-hr-tool/README.md

 If your heart rate drops *below* the bradycardia threshold during activity, the app forces a heart rate Reset.
 This catches the HR overshoot pattern — an unusually low reading during exertion can indicate that the ANS has already lost control.

+An optional **activity time limit** can be configured (see Settings).
+When your active time for the session reaches that limit, the app automatically triggers a heart rate reset as a reminder to end the session.

 ### 🟠 Rest or pull back

 Your heart rate has hit your active threshold.
 Stop or significantly reduce activity.
 The app now tracks two things independently: